St. Georges Parish Church

 • Safeguarding contact details are posted in the Church porch and Church hall together with details of how to access any information, handbooks and policies.

-We continue to track our progress using the Safeguarding dashboard as well as reviewing and updating our policies and procedures to make our church a safer place for all.
+We continue to track our progress using the Safeguarding Dashboard and Hub as well as reviewing and updating our policies and procedures to make our church a safer place for all.

-In accordance with Safeguarding guidelines, we need to report that there have been no Safeguarding issues recorded and this has been noted by the PCC.
+In accordance with Safeguarding guidelines, we need to report that there have been two Safeguarding issues recorded and dealt with in the past year.
+These have been noted by the PCC.

-This concludes the Safeguarding annual report for 2025 and I would like to thank the Safeguarding team, the PCC and everyone else for their support and input.
-In particular, I would like to thank Alison French the previous Safeguarding Officer, for all the assistance, guidance and advice she has given me this past year.
+This concludes the Safeguarding annual report for 2026 and I would like to thank the Safeguarding team, the PCC and everyone else for their support and input.